 CDC reduces isolation time for asymptomatic people with Covid-19

-That “isolation time can be cut further if there are staffing shortages,” the CDC said Thursday.
+That “isolation time can be cut further if there are staffing shortages,” the CDC

 But the new guidelines are only for health care workers.
 On Monday, the CDC also updated its recommended isolation and quarantine period for the general population.